 You may be wondering how to create a successful strategy, one that takes you places.
 To start, make sure you’re asking yourself some vital questions in order to do strategy development right.

-What’s Your Advertising Plan of Attack?
+What’s Your Marketing Plan of Attack?
 Ask Yourself These Questions to Find Out

 These are the questions you should be asking if you’re starting from square one.
 They build on each other as you go down the list.
 If you already have a plan or are further along in the process, skip to numbers 3-7.